 A well-positioned neckline could make or break a goatee.
 Perhaps that’s a little dramatic, but you’ll soon see my point.
-You’re about to learn how to trim a goatee neckline like a total professional.
+You’re about to learn how to trim a goatee neckline.

 Too high and you’ve got a double-chin effect going on.
 Too low and you’re rocking some untidy neck stubble.
 It’s a fine balance, and it’s more of an art than a science.